A-j-K/aws-ca-stuff/ca/README.md

 4. Register that device CRT with IoT
 5. Use the device CRT with both AWS IoT and your Private Company hosted services

-## Outcome

-Ultimately this POC failed.
-AWS ACM does not sign CSR certs, it only issues website certs.

-The following remains as it may still be useful for future projects.

 ## Proceedure

 Note, in both config files:-